About the Foundation

 Team

 - Sev Geraskin.
 President.
-Lead author of both working papers; technical lead on sigil.bot and Wisdom Wallet; author of Economy of Wisdom (in progress).
+Lead author of both working papers; technical lead on sigil.bot and the attribution infrastructure work; author of Economy of Wisdom (in progress).

 - Open for additional contributors as the work grows.

-The Foundation is currently self-funded and seeking institutional and private partners to support continued research, sigil.bot operations, the Wisdom Wallet build, and the events programme.
-Sigil.bot is co-developed with Past 5; ownership and operating responsibility are shared.
+The Foundation is self-funded to date and has not yet accepted outside grants or donations.
+It is seeking institutional and private partners to support continued research, sigil.bot operations, the attribution infrastructure build, and the events programme.

 Contact